tier4/AutowareArchitectureProposal.proj/README.md

 - x86 CPU (8 cores)
 - 16GB RAM
-- Nvidia GPU (4GB RAM) \*optional
+- [Optional] Nvidia GPU (4GB RAM)
   - Although not required to run basic functionality, a GPU is mandatory in order to run the following components:
     - lidar_apollo_instance_segmentation
     - traffic_light_ssd_fine_detector
     - cnn_classifier

-> Note that performance will be improved with more cores, RAM and a higher-spec graphics card.
+> Performance will be improved with more cores, RAM and a higher-spec graphics card.

 ### Software